Get help today 888-685-5770 or sign up for 24/7 text support.

 Frequent or regular use of both sedative sleeping pills and alcohol can result in even more severe, or complicated withdrawal when attempts are made to quit using them.
 In such instances, it is important that people trying to quit do so under the care of physician.

-Symptoms of withdrawal from sedative-hypnotic type sleeping pills may include restlessness, anxiety, trouble sleeping, and tremors.9 As part of a physician-supervised detox or medical withdrawal management plan, the dose of these types of sleeping pills may be gradually decreased over several weeks rather than abruptly quitting.9 Doing so can help to minimize withdrawal symptoms and lessen the chance of relapse.9
+Symptoms of withdrawal from sedative-hypnotic type sleeping pills may include restlessness, anxiety, trouble sleeping, and tremors.9 As part of a physician-supervised detox or medical withdrawal management plan, the dose of these types of sleeping pills may be gradually decreased over several weeks rather than abruptly quitting.9 Doing so can help to minimize withdrawal symptoms and lower the chance of relapse.9

 The acute alcohol withdrawal syndrome may range from mild to physically dangerous and include symptoms such as irritability, anxiety, agitation, increased heart rate, high blood pressure, seizures and in rarer cases, delirium tremens.10 A supervised, medical detox can help people avoid unnecessary discomfort or life-threatening withdrawal complications.

-You may need additional treatment if your suffering from both an alcohol and sleeping pill addiction.
+You may need additional treatment if you are suffering from both an alcohol and sleeping pill addiction.
 Integrating detox and treatment efforts for both substances, and any related issues can facilitate a safer, smoother recovery.
 For instance, when you stop using sleeping pills and alcohol, rebound insomnia is likely to develop.9 In cases of recovery from co-occurring addiction to alcohol and sleeping pills, continued sedative-hypnotic treatment may not be a viable therapeutic option; in such instances, a more behavioral treatment focused approach may be required.9,11

 Fortunately, there are several non-pharmacological treatment options that can help with rebound insomnia, including:11